StamusNetworks/suricata-language-server/README.rst

 * --suricata-binary: path to the suricata binary used for signatures testing (optional)
 * --suricata-config: path to the suricata config used for signatures testing (optional)
-* --max-lines: don't run suricata tests if file is bigger then this limit (auto-completion only)
+* --max-lines: don't run suricata tests if file is bigger than this limit (auto-completion only)

 Editors Configuration